Tonytwotoe/TensorFlow-Tutorials-1/README.md

 Original author is [Magnus Erik Hvass Pedersen](http://www.hvass-labs.org)

+## Notes and Thanks by @vrbsky
+Let me add a great thank you to the aforementioned author.
+This is one of the best ML/TensorFlow tutorials I have seen so far.
+Thanks!

+My intention with this (cloned) repository is to re-write the code so that I better understand what is going on, experiment and learn more.
+This is because the original notebooks are already filled in.

+Cloned from original repo on 07/27/2018, original repo commit ID: 8d2e0ee

 ## Introduction

 * These tutorials are intended for beginners in Deep Learning and TensorFlow.